UNC Wilmington puts home win streak on the line against Hampton

 Wilmington, North Carolina; Saturday, 7 p.m.
 EST

-BOTTOM LINE: UNC Wilmington hosts Hampton aiming to prolong its three-game home winning streak.
+BOTTOM LINE: UNC Wilmington will try to keep its three-game home win streak alive when the Seahawks play Hampton.

 The Seahawks have gone 11-2 in home games.
-UNC Wilmington averages 80.0 points and has outscored opponents by 9.1 points per game.
+UNC Wilmington has a 1-1 record in games decided by 3 points or fewer.

-The Pirates are 3-5 against CAA opponents.
-Hampton averages 74.0 points while outscoring opponents by 2.6 points per game.
+The Pirates are 3-5 in CAA play.
+Hampton ranks sixth in the CAA with 13.3 assists per game led by Noah Farrakhan averaging 2.9.

-UNC Wilmington is shooting 45.6% from the field this season, 0.3 percentage points higher than the 45.3% Hampton allows to opponents.
-Hampton averages 74.0 points per game, 3.1 more than the 70.9 UNC Wilmington allows to opponents.
+UNC Wilmington scores 80.0 points, 8.6 more per game than the 71.4 Hampton gives up.
+Hampton has shot at a 41.8% clip from the field this season, 1.0 percentage point below the 42.8% shooting opponents of UNC Wilmington have averaged.

-The Seahawks and Pirates square off Saturday for the first time in conference play this season.
+The Seahawks and Pirates meet Saturday for the first time in CAA play this season.

-TOP PERFORMERS: Donovan Newby is scoring 16.3 points per game with 2.7 rebounds and 3.5 assists for the Seahawks.
+TOP PERFORMERS: Donovan Newby is averaging 16.3 points and 3.5 assists for the Seahawks.
 Harlan Obioha is averaging 9.4 points and 7.9 rebounds while shooting 64.8% over the past 10 games.

 LAST 10 GAMES: Seahawks: 8-2, averaging 77.8 points, 38.7 rebounds, 15.1 assists, 6.8 steals and 2.5 blocks per game while shooting 45.6% from the field.
 Their opponents have averaged 67.1 points per game.